-The Six Axis Color Trim function allows the screen colors to be adjusted after calibration.
-Adjustments are made in the Six Axis Color Trim dialog, available on the Tools menu.
+The 6 Axis Color Trim function allows the screen colors to be adjusted after calibration.
+Adjustments are made in the 6 Axis Color Trim dialog, available on the Tools menu.
 Any adjustments to the settings for the current Target can be reset by clicking the Reset button.
-See the Using 6 Axis Color Trim chapter for more information on using this feature.
+See "Using 6 Axis Color Trim" on page 56 for more information on using this feature.